 Baked Swiss Chard Stems with Parmesan

-If you’re a fan of nutritious swiss chard, save the stems and make this delicious Baked Swiss Chard Stems with Parmesan!
-This is a tasty idea that uses the part of the chard that usually gets thrown away!
+If you’re a fan of nutritious Swiss Chard, save the stems and make this delicious Baked Swiss Chard Stems with Parmesan!
+This is a tasty idea that uses the part of the chard that often gets thrown away!

 I think it would take about three bunches of chard to come up with the pound of chard stems the original recipe calls for, but I used the stems from one bunch of chard which made about two servings (or in my case, a whole dinner because I ate the entire thing at one sitting.)
 If you like chard but haven’t stumbled on a good way to cook the stems, this is simple and delicious, and I love the idea that you’re making a side dish out of something that might get thrown away.